contentstack-expert-services/migration-wordpress-xml/README.md

     ![1682406518782](image/README/1682406518782.png)

-15. Enter the path once again and your import will start. e.g.:- /user/admin/wordPressMigrationData
+15. Enter the same path of **"wordPressMigrationData"** folder, once again and your import will start. e.g.:- /user/admin/wordPressMigrationData

     ![1682407032215](image/README/1682407032215.png)